Tourism in Oman: Falaj irrigation systems

 Five falajs were inscribed in 2006 to represent an irrigation method dating back to at least 500 CE, and still used in most Omani towns and villages, that distributes water through gravity.

 Cultural Events

 Muscat Festival

 The Muscat Festival is held annually in January and February.
 International exhibits and displays of traditional Omani lifestyle, art and culture are featured, with circus and street theatre productions are also a part of the event.

 Salalah Festival

-The Salalah Festival takes place in the months of July and August, when the area is cooler than elsewhere in the Gulf statesand is a family oriented event with cultural, traditional and modern artistic shows.
+The Salalah Festival takes place in the months of July and August, when the area is cooler than elsewhere in the Gulf states, and is a family oriented event with cultural, traditional and modern artistic shows.

 Cultural theatre program

 The Ministry of Tourism organises a number of cultural evenings at the ancient Al Flayj Castle and Al Morooj theatres, hosting groups from around the world, from December to the end of March.

 Sporting and adventure events

 Horse and camel racing

 From September to June, equestrian races organised by the Oman Equestrian Federation are held in various towns.
 Public events are staged at the royal stables in Seeb, while most breeders and trainers are based in the Al Kamil/Al Wafi region.

 Long distance camel races are held on specially built race tracks, normally on public holidays and during National Day celebrations.
 As with horse races, camel races are arranged by the OEF, although some regions organize their own local races.